-RAND State Statistics provides social science data through 250 databases focused on New York state, spanning human services, wealth and poverty, business and economics, federal, state and local government, and more.
+RAND State Statistics provides social science data through 250 databases focused on Texas, spanning population, labor force, employment, energy, education, and more.

 The Los Angeles Family and Neighborhood Survey (L.A.FANS) studies adults, teens, children, and neighborhoods in Los Angeles County.
 Survey data were collected in 2000-2001 and 2006-2008 and are available to researchers for public use.

 RAND California contains statistics on unemployment, crime rates, school district expenditures, dropout and completion rates, energy consumption, air quality, and more.
 Much of the data is available at the national, state, county, and city levels.

 The Guatemalan Survey of Family Health was designed to examine the way in which rural Guatemalan families and individuals cope with childhood illness and pregnancy, and the role of ethnicity, poverty, social support, and health beliefs in this process.

 This web-based mapping tool can help health care decisionmakers in Missouri identify community-level hotspots where suboptimal health care exists, in particular when it is related to low health literacy.

 The new Displaced New Orleans Residents Survey examines the current location, well-being, and plans of people who lived in the City of New Orleans when Hurricane Katrina struck in August 2005.

 The Central American Population Program has compiled a set of fertility and health surveys carried out by different Central American institutions and international agencies in Central America, Panama, and Belize.